falkr/ttm4115/pages/prep-modeling.md

 - When a model has a more mathematical or formal character, we can also simulate it or analyze it thoroughly.
 - One obvious, but often underestimated value is **communication** with other developers, or sometimes customers.

+Altogether, through modeling all participants in a development project can gain a better understanding of the system --- before it's built, during its constructions, and afterwards during maintenance and extensions or adaptations.

 ## Where Does Modeling Happen?

 We have seen that models come in va variety of forms.
 There's no specific property models needs to have to be called _model_ other than being _a model of something_.
 If it represents something, it's a model.
 If we can use it to find out more about what we are working on, it's a useful model.
 The act of modeling can therefore take place in different forms: